The Emperor’s Cool Clothes Lesson Plans

 I try to focus only on the key ideas during our first read, but it isn’t easy.
 Sometimes nothing can stop the students from noticing all the great things about the illustrations.
 They’ve been well trained!
 After reading the book the first time I asked them some text dependent questions about the key ideas and details from the story and then we complete a graphic organizer.
 For this story I chose a simple story map.

 The second read (yes we read the same story more than once and the students LOVE it!) we study the author’s craft.
 As a class we discussed why the author chose to do certain things in the story like changing the store names to Norticstrom and Cold Navy.
 I love seeing how the students transfer these lessons into their own writing during writer’s workshop.
 After asking the craft and structure text dependent questions, we focused on the point of view of the characters for this particular read-aloud.

 For the final lesson, we read the book a third time.
 This is probably the student’s favorite read because this is the day we look at illustrations and find the fun hidden things the illustrator did.
 This book does not disappoint!
 After asking the integration of knowledge and ideas text dependent questions (questions about the illustrations) we colored our own clothes for the emperor.
 Then we extended our thinking as students wrote if they would tell the emperor the truth about his clothing.
 It is always interesting to read the student’s opinions.
 Most say they would tell him the truth.
 Sharing opinions is always a fun conversation for students.
 I let them share their opinions with each other using conversation chips.
 Learn more about conversation chips and other fun conversation strategies for younger kids here.

 You will make your principal proud when you read-aloud if you follow these lesson plans.
-You can get The Emperor’s Cool Clothe read-loud with everything included at our TPT store.
-Or you can check out all of our other read-aloud lessons (we have over 100!) by clicking on the image below.
+You can check out all of our other read-aloud lessons (we have over 100!) by clicking on the image below.